© 2023 Truthout

-Truthout welcomes submissions from both well-known and beginning writers, video and audio reporters, photographers and artists.
+Truthout welcomes submissions from both well-known and emerging writers, video and audio reporters, photographers and artists.
 We regret that we are only able to publish a small portion of these submissions and, in general, only respond to those we plan to use.
 Any submission that does not conform to the formatting and substantive guidelines below will be rejected.
-People of color, women and trans people are encouraged to submit.

 Please familiarize yourself with Truthout’s content before sending us your work.
 We look for original news stories and news analysis pieces with broad national appeal.
 We’re especially interested in coverage of issues that slip under the radar of the mainstream media.